mfthomps/Labtainers/README.md

 first time.

 May 21, 2018
+- Remove 10 second sleeps from various services.
+Was delaying xinetd responses.

+May 21, 2018
 - Fix retlibc grading to remove duplicate goal, was failing automated assessment
 - Remove copies of mynotify.py from individual labs and lab template, it is has been part of lab\_sys/sbin, but had not been updated to reflect fixes made